-1142 A Tailored Strategy for Iran
+A TAILORED STRATEGY FOR IRAN

-1143 Iran views U.S. influence in the Middle East as the foremost threat to Iran's goal to establish

-1144 itself as the dominant regional power.
-Iran is committed to increasing its influence over

-1145 neighboring countries and countering U.S. influence.
-This goal directly threatens U.S. allies and
+Iran views U.S. influence in the Middle East as the foremost threat to Iran's goal to establish itself as the dominant regional power.
+Iran is committed to increasing its influence over neighboring countries and countering U.S. influence.
+This goal directly threatens U.S. allies and partners, and Iran's defense policy, strategy, and force structure indicate an attempt to create exploitable military advantages.

-- 1146 partners, and Iran's defense policy, strategy, and force structure indicate an attempt to create - 1147 exploitable military advantages. - 1148 Iran continues to invest in the largest missile program in the Middle East and could, in the future, - threaten or deliver nuclear weapons were Iran to acquire them following expiration of the - 1150 JCPOA, in violation of the NPT and its nuclear non-proliferation obligations.
-Iran also is - 1151 developing other non-nuclear military capabilities, including cruise missile systems and cyber - 1152 warfare capabilities for offensive operations.
-It may also continue to invest in chemical and - 1153 biological weapons. - 1154 Many of the JCPOA's key constraints on Iran's nuclear program end by 2031, shortening the 1155 time it would take Iran to produce enough weapons-grade nuclear material for a nuclear weapon.
+Iran continues to invest in the largest missile program in the Middle East and could, in the future, threaten or deliver nuclear weapons were Iran to acquire them following expiration of the ICPOA, in violation of the NPT and its nuclear non-proliferation obligations.
+Iran also is developing other non-nuclear military capabilities, including cruise missile systems and cyber warfare capabilities for offensive operations.
+It may also continue to invest in U.S. Ambassador to the United Nations Nikki Haley discusses evidence chemical and biological weapons.

+Many of ICPOA's constraints Iran's nuclear